ramochoargv/final/intro.md

 ##### Human Topics
 ![Image](images/Human_Topics.PNG)

 Unfortunately these don't immediately help us analyze the data.
-In order to do that we would need to relate these topics to a type of master dictionary in hopes of deducing and overall high-level top, for example "politics" or "dating" would be good high-level topics.
+In order to do that we would need to relate these topics to a type of master dictionary in hopes of deducing an overall high-level topic, for example "politics" or "dating" would be good high-level topics.

 ### 6) Standardization